 The premium and discount for OTC ETH Funds is known to move rapidly.
 For example, over the period of 12/21/20 to 1/21/21, the premium for the largest OTC ETH Fund went from 238.63% to 5.1%.
-While the price of Ether appreciated significantly during this period and NAV per share increased by 101.40%, the price per share decreased by 37.49%.
+While the price of ether appreciated significantly during this period and NAV per share increased by 101.40%, the price per share decreased by 37.49%.
 This means that investors are holding shares of a fund with roughly \$4.8 billion in assets under management that experiences significant volatility in its premium and discount outside of the fluctuations in price of the underlying asset.
 Even operating within the normal premium and discount range, it's possible for an investor to buy shares of an OTC ETH Fund only to have those shares quickly lose 10% or more in dollar value excluding any movement of the price of ether.
-That is to say - the price of Ether could have stayed exactly the same from market close on one day to market open the next, yet the value of the shares held by the investor decreased only because of the fluctuation of the premium.
+That is to say - the price of ether could have stayed exactly the same from market close on one day to market open the next, yet the value of the shares held by the investor decreased only because of the fluctuation of the premium.
 As more investment vehicles, including mutual funds and ETFs, seek to gain exposure to ether, the easiest option for a buy and hold strategy for such vehicles is often an OTC ETH Fund, meaning that even investors that do not directly buy OTC ETH Funds can be disadvantaged by extreme premiums (or discounts) and premium volatility.

-spot crypto assets.
-U.S. investors, by contrast, are left with fewer and more risky means of getting Ether exposure.
+more traditional exchange listed and traded products (including exchange-traded funds holding physical ETH) to gain exposure to ETH.
+Investors across Europe have access to products which trade on regulated exchanges and provide exposure to a broad array of spot crypto assets.
+U.S. investors, by contrast, are left with fewer and more risky means of getting ether exposure.9

-To this point, the lack of an ETP that holds spot ETH (a "Spot ETH ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek cryptoasset exposure through a Spot ETH ETP are forced to find alternative exposure through generally riskier means.
+To this point, the lack of an ETP that holds spot ETH (a "Spot ETH ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek crypto asset exposure through a Spot ETH ETP are forced to find alternative exposure through generally riskier means.
 For example, investors in OTC ETH Funds are not afforded the benefits and protections of regulated Spot ETH ETPs, resulting in retail investors suffering losses due to drastic movements in the premium/discount of OTC ETH Funds.
 An investor who purchased the largest OTC ETH Fund in January 2021 and held the position at the end of 2022 would have suffered a 69% loss due to the premium/discount, even if the price of ETH did not change.
 Many retail investors likely suffered losses due to this premium/discount in OTC ETH Fund trading; all such losses could have been avoided if a Spot ETH ETP had been available.
-Additionally, many U.S. investors that held their digital assets in accounts at FTX, 10 Celsius Network LLC, 11 BlockFi Inc. 12 and Voyager Digital Holdings, Inc. 13 have become unsecured creditors in the insolvencies of those entities.
-If a Spot ETH ETP was available, it is likely that at least a portion of the billions of dollars tied up in those proceedings would still reside in the brokerage accounts of U.S. investors, having instead been invested in a transparent,
+Additionally, many U.S. investors that held their digital assets in accounts at FTX, 10 Celsius Network LLC, 11 BlockFi Inc. 12 and Voyager Digital Holdings, Inc. 13 have become unsecured creditors in